 This matter shows the issues with a single mother.
 The man (defendant) and woman (plaintiff) in this case were never married.
 Now because of that, the man isn’t the child’s legal father and doesn’t have custody rights or parental power as they call it in Thailand.
 This simply means the man isn’t allowed to keep the child since he doesn’t have the right to do so.
 Now because of this, the woman took him to court to return the child.
 Supreme Court Judgment No. 3461/1998

-If you have children in Thailand then child support as well as child custody Thailand become important.
+If you have children in Thailand then child support as well as child custody in Thailand become important.
 Likewise there is the how to obtain child custody in Thailand as well.
 There are a number of situations such as a divorce by mutual consent as well as a child that has been a legitimated child as a single parent.
 Also take time to speak to a Bangkok divorce lawyers at a Thai law firm.
 Speak to us online.